-Traditional annuities recorded within the reserve for future policy benefits primarily include life-contingent contracts in the payout phase such as structured settlements and terminal funding agreements.
-Other contracts within the reserve for policyholder benefits include whole life and guaranteed term life insurance contracts.
-The reserve for future policy benefits is calculated using standard actuarial methods considering the present value of future benefits and related expenses to be paid less the present value of the portion of future premiums required using assumptions "locked in" at the time the policies were issued, including discount rate, withdrawal, mortality and expense assumptions deemed appropriate at the issue date.
+The reserve for future policy benefits on the Consolidated Balance Sheets primarily include life-contingent contracts in the payout phase such as structured settlements and terminal funding agreements.
+The reserve for future policy benefits for such contracts is calculated using standard actuarial methods considering the present value of future benefits and related expenses to be paid less the present value of the portion of future premiums required using assumptions "locked in" at the time the policies were issued, including discount rate, withdrawal, mortality and expense assumptions deemed appropriate at the issue date.
 Future policy benefits are computed at amounts that, with additions from any estimated premiums to be received and with interest on such reserves compounded annually at assumed rates, are expected to be sufficient to meet the Company's policy obligations at their maturities or in the event of an insured's death.
 While assumptions are locked in upon issuance of new contracts and annuitizations of existing contracts, significant changes in experience or assumptions may require the Company to establish premium deficiency reserves.
 Premium deficiency reserves, if any, are established based on current assumptions without considering a provision for adverse deviation.
 Changes in or deviations from the assumptions used can significantly affect the Company's reserve levels and results from operations.
+Other contracts within the reserve for future policy benefits on the Consolidated Balance Sheets include whole life and guaranteed term life insurance contracts.